-The story continues with the Lord stopping Moses from going where He sent Him, on penalty of death.
-Moses has to circumcise his sons in order to continue.
+The story continues with the Lord stopping Moses from going where He sent him, on penalty of death.
+Moses has to circumcise his sons to continue.
 What was circumcision?
 It was the sign of the covenant.
-They were God’s people and they would inherit the promised land.
+They were God’s people and they would inherit the Promised Land.

 We still have a promise from God, a covenant.
 We still show ourselves to be children of God by circumcision, a circumcision that cuts away the flesh.
 We die to self to live as Christ.

 The Old Testament talks about a circumcision of the heart.

 And the LORD your God will circumcise your heart and the heart of your offspring so that you will love the LORD your God with all your heart and with all your soul, that you may live.
 (Deuteronomy 30:6)

 We need circumcision for life.
 It’s right there in the Bible.
 We need the circumcision of our heart to love our God with all our heart and soul.
 If the flesh remains, there will be a battle of loves, and sometimes the flesh will win out.

 We need the cutting off.
 Romans 2 relates circumcision to obedience.
 Jesus said that if we love Him, we’ll obey His commands.

 I used to think of that like Jesus’ love language was obedience, and I chose to obey because I wanted to show Him I loved Him.
 Now, I see obeying as what naturally happens when we love Jesus.
 When we don’t obey, we’re missing something about God’s love.

 If you aren’t walking in obedience, then it’s showing you don’t love God.
 You can do what you know the Bible says is wrong and say, “Well, God knows my heart,” and you’d be right.
 He knows that your heart loves the flesh and not Him.
 He can see it in your actions.